lps-js/lps-cli/README.md

-# LPS CLI Tools
+# LPS CLI Toolsset

 LPS is a logic-based programming language and production system developed by Robert Kowalski and Fariba Sadri at Imperial College London.
-This set of CLI tools uses [lps.js](https://github.com/mauris/lps.js), the LPS runtime implemented in JavaScript.
+This CLI toolset uses [lps.js](https://github.com/mauris/lps.js), the LPS runtime implemented in JavaScript, to enable access to LPS from the command line using Node.js.

 This repository contains CLI tools that complement to the usage [lps.js](https://github.com/mauris/lps.js) on your system.
 To use lps.js in the browser context or as a Node.js library, see the main repository for instructions.